 G13.
-The Relationship between the Chair and the Principal Policy
+The Relationship between the Presiding Member (PM) and the Principal Policy

-The chair is the leader of the board and works on behalf of the board on a day to day basis with the principal.
+The PM is the leader of the board and works on behalf of the board on a day to day basis with the principal.

 The relationship principles are to be read in line with the following: